singletail/ctrl/README.md

 ## Fonts

-This addon uses open-source fonts with custom glyphs added.
+This addon uses fonts with custom glyphs added.
 You may want to install one or more at the system level if you want to modify the addon.

-While all licenses for the fonts are being followed for usage, license files are not up to date -- they will be fixed before official release.

 ## Console